 This is especially true for older adults: 40 percent of heat-related deaths each year happen in adults 65 years of age and older.
 Seniors are prone to heat-related illnesses because of age-related changes in the body, chronic health conditions, and even the side effects of some prescriptions.

 When the temperature climbs above 80°F, older adults need to be proactive in protecting themselves from the heat.
 Here are a few summer heat health and safety tips for senior citizens to stay cool in the heat.

 High temperatures can be life-threatening for seniors.
 Spend as much time as possible in air-conditioned spaces, especially during the peak heat hours of the day.
 If you don’t have an air conditioner, go somewhere that is air-conditioned.
 You can head to the library for a day of reading, visit an indoor mall, see a movie at the theater, or meet your friends at the senior center.

 Seniors are more prone to dehydration because they aren’t able to conserve as much water as they once did.
-Seniors should drink at least eight glasses of water or sports drinks daily.
+The second hot weather safety tip for older adults is to drink at least eight glasses of water or sports drinks daily.
 Avoid alcohol and caffeinated beverages, which can have a dehydrating effect.

 Another summer heat health and safety tips for senior citizens to stay cool in the heat is wearing loose, light-colored clothing whenever venturing out into the sun.
 Dark-colored clothing tends to absorb heat and should be avoided in the summer months, if possible.
 Top it off with a lightweight, broad-brimmed hat and sunglasses to protect your vision from dangerous UV rays.

 Sunscreen, Sunscreen, Sunscreen